braidn/roda-roar/Readme.md

 1. `docker-compose web bundle install` to install required gems.
 1. `bin/migrate` to create and migrate the database.
+1. `bin/migrate test` to migrate the test database.
-1. `bin/test` to run the test suite.
+1. `docker-compose --rm test` to run the test suite.

 [1]: https://github.com/trailblazer/trailblazer